 hoped.
 The two rival stations were forced to co-operate.
 In July it was announced that they were merging.
 Although the two ships would continue to have separate owners, both would now operate under the Radio

-the coast to their new anchorage off the Isle Of Man, where the station became Radio Caroline North.
+their new anchorage off the Isle Of Man, where the station became Radio Caroline North.

 Tom presenting On The Air on Radio Caroline on 4th July 1964, as the ship sails along the south coast of England.
 Recording courtesy of Albie Somerset (duration 2 minute 13 seconds)

 Tom later the same day, counting down the new Top 50 on The Big Line Up on Radio Caroline as the ship continues along the south coast.
 Recording courtesy of Stuart Russell (duration 1 minute 21 seconds)

 Following the global success of The Beatles, the country was gripped by enthusiasm for “Merseybeat”.
 Radio Caroline North was perfectly positioned to tap into this local music scene and, out of range of

 the London-based bosses, was able to develop its own distinctive style and sound.
 The pace of the station improved when, under Tom's insistence, they did away with studio panel operators and the DJs began to “self-op”